Mister Ed: Theme song

-The theme song, "Mister Ed", was written by the songwriting team of Jay Livingston and Ray Evans and sung by Livingston himself.
+The theme song, "Mister Ed", was written by Jay Livingston and Ray Evans and sung by Livingston.
 The first seven episodes used only instrumental music to open the show; thereafter the version with lyrics was used.
-Livingston agreed to sing the song himself until a professional singer could be found; the producers liked the songwriter's vocals and kept them on the broadcast.
-During most of the show's run the ending theme song used only instrumental music.
-In some episodes, however, the theme song is sung during the closing credits.
-The theme was actually sung at the end in all but the first seven episodes.
-The severely shortened end credits imposed by the current distributor necessitated the use of a shortened instrumental version.
+Livingston agreed to sing the song until a professional singer could be found, but the producers liked his vocals and kept them.

-Before the theme song begins, the sound of Mr. Ed whinnying is heard before Mr. Ed's human voice is heard saying "Hello, I'm Mr. Ed."
-The theme starts out with the famous lyrics "A horse is a horse/Of course, of course."

-The theme song received renewed publicity twenty years after the show went off the air when Jim Brown, a preacher from South Point, Ohio, claimed in May 1986 that it contained "satanic messages" if heard in reverse.
+The theme song received renewed publicity twenty years after the show went off the air when Jim Brown, an evangelist from South Point, Ohio, claimed in May 1986 that it contained "satanic messages" if played in reverse.
 Brown and his colleague Greg Hudson claimed that the phrases "Someone sung this song for Satan" and "the source is Satan" would be audible.
-At their behest teenagers burned over 300 records and cassettes of secular music with alleged satanic messages.
-The teens did not burn a copy of Television's Greatest Hits, but Brown asserted that "Satan can be an influence whether they [the songwriters] know it or not.
+After one of their seminars, teenagers burned more than 300 albums.
+The teens did not burn a copy of Television's Greatest Hits, which includes the song, and Brown said that "Satan can be an influence whether they [the songwriters] know it or not.
 We don't think they did it on purpose and we're not getting down on Mister Ed."

 Sponsorship

-The series was sponsored from 1961 to 1963 by Studebaker-Packard Corporation and Studebaker Corporation.
-At first, sponsorship came from Studebaker's dealer association, with corporate sponsorship coming from South Bend once the series had been picked up by CBS.
+The series was sponsored from 1961 to 1963 by Studebaker-Packard Corporation, renamed Studebaker Corporation in 1962.
+At first, sponsorship came from Studebaker's dealers, with corporate sponsorship coming from South Bend once the series had been picked up by CBS.
 Studebakers were featured prominently in the show during this period.
-The Posts are shown owning a 1962 Lark convertible, and the company used publicity shots featuring the Posts and Mister Ed with their product (various cast members also appeared in "integrated commercials" for Lark at the end of the program).
-When another Lark convertible served as the official pace car at the 1962 Indianapolis 500, Connie Hines attended the race as part of the promotion.
+The Posts are shown owning a 1962 Lark convertible, the company used publicity shots of the Posts and Ed with its cars, and cast members appeared in "integrated commercials" for the Lark at the end of the program.
+When a Lark convertible served as the pace car at the 1962 Indianapolis 500, Connie Hines attended the race as part of the promotion.

-Studebaker's sales dropped dramatically in 1961 and, despite their exposure via sponsoring this program, never recovered.
-Studebaker ended U.S. motor vehicle production on December 20, 1963.
-Later, Studebaker's sponsorship and vehicle-supply agreement ended, and The Ford Motor Company provided the vehicles seen on-camera starting at the beginning of 1965.
-(Studebaker vehicle production continued in Canada, but ended completely in March 1966.)
+Studebaker ended U.S. vehicle production in December 1963.
+The sponsorship ended, and Ford supplied the vehicles seen on camera from the beginning of 1965.
+Post Cereals became the show's new sponsor.

+Cancellation

+CBS cancelled the series in 1966.
+Young wrote that the announcement came without warning at a script read-through, while the show still drew around 47 percent of the audience in its time slot.
+He attributed the decision to a new CBS program director who wanted to move away from the "countrified" image of Filmways' rural comedies.
+Lubin and Simon paid Hilton a stipend from the show's profits to look after Bamboo Harvester, who lived out his retirement at Hilton's home in Burbank.